viperproject/prusti-assistant/README.md

 To update Prusti, run the command `Prusti: update verifier` in the command palette.

-If something fails, check the "Troubleshooting" section below.
+If anything fails, check the "Troubleshooting" section below.

 ## Features